 Unfortunately, as Gilly pointed out to LN, much of the sentiment against Tommy appears to come from a snobbishness toward his working-class background and he is often seen as nothing more than a hooligan, something that this small group of aggressive protestors did nothing to help.
 The mainstream media unsurprisingly chose to highlight this confrontation which was not representative of the vast majority of those who came out to peacefully support Robinson that day.

 Protests and rallies do not always effect change and it remains highly doubtful that the British authorities will release Tommy Robinson soon.
 But after thousands came to express solidarity with him, one wonders, is his incarceration going to backfire on the British establishment?
-Perhaps they are merely creating countless more Tommys who are prepared to stand up for what they believe is right in the face of state repression.We value your comments!
-Please weigh in on our comment section below.
+Perhaps they are merely creating countless more Tommys who are prepared to stand up for what they believe is right in the face of state repression.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com